paul1734/Soft-Power-Index/README.md

   - Corruption Perceptions Index (CPI) [1995-2022]
       - Will only lower SPI.
 A high corruption level is bad for the perception in any case.
 However, the CPI has been criticised for its reliability and validity.
   - Forbes Global 2000 [2003-2023] Global 500 [1990 - 2023] (SOURCE OF EVERY DATA?)
-      - "Multinational corporations are another source of cooptive power" (Nye 1990, p.168) -> However, strongly correlated to
+      - "Multinational corporations are another source of cooptive power" (Nye 1990, p.168) -> However, strongly correlated to economic success.
 6. Digital Sub-index: Questionable wether to include or omit.
 Unclear which variables to use which could represent soft power..